|A small pier for boaters at the marina in the Port Douglas harbor.|

 As we near the end of sharing our photos of Port Douglas, we begin to think about where we’ll visit next.
 Quickly, time is marching on as we approach our final month in Trinity Beach when our departure date is September 7th (son Greg’s birthday) and arriving in Sydney.
 We’ll stay overnight in Sydney, departing the next day on September 8th, (daughter Tammy’s birthday) for Fiji.

 |We spotted this kilometer distance meter at a scenic overlook which illustrates distances to various cities throughout the world.|

 If we didn’t see another tourist attraction we can leave here happily knowing we experienced quite a bit and knowing we’ll be touring the entire perimeter of the continent of Australia via six upcoming cruises over the next less than two years.

 |Buoys in the water off the beach in Port Douglas.|

-With seeming endless ports of call on those six cruises, we’d like to leave a few of the highlights for the cruises especially when we usually meet people with whom we’ll most likely enjoy touring the various points of interest.
+With seemingly endless ports of call on those six cruises, we’d like to leave a few of the highlights for the cruises, especially when we usually meet people with whom we’ll most likely enjoy touring the various points of interest.